Waboodoo/HTTP-Shortcuts/docs/variables.md

 It is also possible to change the value of a static variable programmatically before or after a shortcut runs, e.g., to store parts of an HTTP response into it.
 See the [Scripting](scripting.md#variables) documentation for more details.

+> The value of a static variable can be at most 40'000 characters long.

 <a name="multiple-choice"></a>
 ### Multiple Choice Selection